hannesweisbach/hwvar/README.md

 ## Benchmark setup and options

-Each of the benchmarks can individually be tuned for the working set size of its data and the runtime.
-Because benchmarks kernels have different notions of problem size, each benchmark has a `--<benchmark name>-size` option.
-The `--<benchmark name>-rounds` option gives the number of times a benchmark kernel is called to achieve the desired overall runtime.

-The `--tune` options determines/estimates the numbers for the options automatically.
-To also run the benchmarks with the calculated problem size use the `--auto` option.

 The `--size` option specifies the desired working set size, the L1 cache size as determined by hwloc is used as the default.
 The benchmark is tuned to use 90% of the given capacity, so that spare capacity is available for stack data, etc. The